jareer12/SlickScript/README.md

 String.Encrypt("StrongSalt");
 ```

-Encrypt a string with the provided salt.
+Decrypt a string with the provided salt.

 ```js
 String.Decrypt("StrongSalt");